 \subsection{Mixture of natural images}

-We applied Bio-NICA to the problem of recovering images from their mixtures.
-Three $252\times252$ image patches were chosen from a set of images of natural scenes previously used in \cite{hyvarinen2000independent,plumbley2004nonnegative,yuan2004fastica,pehlevan2017blind}.
-Each image is treated as one source, with the pixel intensities (shifted and scaled to be well-ground and have unit variance) representing the $252^2=63,504$ samples.
-The source vectors were multiplied by a random $6\times 3$ mixing matrix to generate 6-dimensional mixtures, which were presented to the algorithm 15 times, with randomly permuted order in each presentation.
-In Fig.~\ref{fig:images}, we show the sources, mixtures and recovered sources.
+We apply the NICA algorithms to the problem of recovering images from their mixtures, see Figure~\ref{fig:natural} (left).
+Three image patches of size $252\times 252$ pixels were chosen from a set of images of natural scenes \cite{hyvarinen2000emergence} previously used in \cite{hyvarinen2000independent,plumbley2004nonnegative,pehlevan2017blind}.
+Each image is treated as one source, with the pixel intensities (shifted and scaled to be well-ground and have unit variance) representing the $252^2=63504$ samples.
+The source vectors were multiplied by a random $3\times 3$ mixing matrix to generate 3-dimensional mixtures, which were presented to the algorithms 5 times with a randomly permuted order in each presentation.
+In Figure~\ref{fig:natural} (right), we show the performance of each algorithm.